hacizeynal/Deploying-Spring-PetClinic-Sample-Application-localy-using-Docker/Solution.md

 [![Screenshot-2022-12-09-at-14-13-39.png](https://i.postimg.cc/HnhN1NLf/Screenshot-2022-12-09-at-14-13-39.png)](https://postimg.cc/XB9LwQd8)

-As seen from Jenkinsfile ,we are also adding BUILD_ID as tag to the docker image.
+As seen from Jenkinsfile ,we are also adding BUILD_ID as tag to the docker image ,optionally we can also add TIMESTAMP.